Skip to main content

 Reports are downloaded as .gz files.
 Use a tool like gunzip or any compatible decompression utility to extract the file before viewing.

-The verification-discrepancy report shows all discrepancies (inconsistencies) between these two metastores while the full-content report shows discrepancies and all checks.
+The verification-discrepancy report shows all discrepancies (inconsistencies) between these source and target metastores while the full-content report shows discrepancies and all other objects checked.

 Review the full-content report